AdobeDocs/experience-manager-htl.en/help/using/use-api-java.md

 ---
 title: HTL Java Use-API
-description: The HTML Template Language - HTL - Java Use-API enables a HTL file to access helper methods in a custom Java class.
+description: The HTL Java Use-API enables a HTL file to access helper methods in a custom Java class.
 exl-id: 9a9a2bf8-d178-4460-a3ec-cbefcfc09959
 ---

 # HTL Java Use-API {#htl-java-use-api}

 The HTML Template Language (HTL) Java Use-API enables an HTL file to access helper methods in a custom Java class through `data-sly-use`.
 This allows all complex business logic to be encapsulated in the Java code, while the HTL code deals only with direct markup production.